basilfx/kippo-extra/README.rst

 Please read the full installation part.

 Python 2.7 or later is required (Python 3.x isn't).
-Note that the minimal version is different from kippo itself.
+Install kippo-extra via one of the methods below.

+-  ``pip install kippo-extra``
+-  ``pip install pip install git+git://github.com/basilfx/kippo-extra.git``.

-Install kippo-extra via ``pip install kippo-extra``, or clone this repository, ``cd`` into the newly created directory and run ``python setup.py install``.
-In case one of both ways fail, make sure you have proper permissions.
-To check if everythin works, you can run ``python -c 'import kippo_extra'`` which should not produce any errors.
+To check if everything works, you can run
+``python -c 'import kippo_extra'`` which should not produce any errors.

 Kippo doesn't come with a plugin system.
 Therefore, the kippo source